WHAT ARE CATARACTS?

 The lens is normally clear and surrounded by a special capsule that holds it in place and helps it change shape to focus each image.
 When this lens becomes cloudy, a cataract is present.
 The entire lens does not need to be cloudy for the problem to be termed a cataract.
 A cataract can consist of cloudiness or opacity anywhere in the lens.

 Most cataracts are a natural part of the aging process and are found to some degree in up to 65 percent of people in their 60s and in over 80 percent of people older than 70 years of age.
 In one recent large study, 15 percent of people 52 to 85 years of age had cataracts that reduced their visual acuity to below normal.
 It is estimated that 5 million to 10 million people throughout the world become visually disabled each year because of cataracts.
 In this country alone, some 1 million cataract operations are performed each year.
 Patients who refuse cataract surgery constitute the second largest group of blind persons in the United States.

 Some cataracts advance rapidly and impair vision in a matter of months, while others progress slowly and take years before they cause any significant problems.
 A cataract may be present in only one eye, or, if present in both eyes, the cataracts may worsen at different rates.
 Those that develop on the back or center of the lens are the ones that are usually responsible for vision being blurrier in bright sunlight rather than in dim light.

 Cataracts can be responsible for glare, haziness, difficulty in reading or driving, and halos around lights at night.
 If a cataract is more developed in one eye than in the other, the patient may experience a loss of depth perception.
 Only when a cataract is in an extremely advanced stage does it produce pain, discomfort, or red eyes, a point at which cataract surgery is highly recommended.

-Many prospective patients have questions about cataracts.
-Here are the answers to a few of the most commonly asked questions regarding the condition and its treatment.
+Here are the answers to a few of the most commonly asked questions we hear about cataracts.